Bourne Academy

 Bourne Academy is an 11 to 18 mixed comprehensive school and a co-educational academy located in Bourne, Lincolnshire, England.
 It is one of two secondary schools, both co-educational, in the town, the other being Bourne Grammar School.
 Bourne Academy is a part of the South Lincolnshire Academies Trust (SLAT), together with Spalding Academy, Spalding and Giles Academy, Boston.

-Bourne Academy is situated on Edinburgh Crescent, to the north of the town next to the Leisure Centre.
+Bourne Academy is situated northeast in the town, on Edinburgh Crescent, next to the Bourne Leisure Centre.

 The school badge represents the Wake knot, a heraldic device referring to the Wake family, previous Lords of the Manor of Bourne, and similar to the carrick bend.

 History

 The school was originally part of the Star Lane Board School, which is now the Bourne Abbey Primary Academy, a primary school.

-Following the Education Act 1944 the secondary school was divided out and moved to temporary premises at a separate site in 1946.
+Following the Education Act 1944, the secondary school was divided out and moved to temporary premises at a separate site in 1946.

-In July 1958 the first permanent buildings were opened at Edinburgh Crescent, and the school adopted the name Bourne County Secondary School.
+In July 1958, the first permanent buildings were opened at Edinburgh Crescent, and the school adopted the name Bourne County Secondary School.

-In 1987 the name was changed to the Robert Manning School in honour of Robert Mannyng of Bourne (c.
+In 1987, the name was changed to the Robert Manning School in honour of Robert Mannyng of Bourne (c.
 1275 – c.
 1338).

 The sixth form started in 1988, and in 1989 extension premises were opened by Kenneth Baker, Secretary of State for Education.

-In 1999 the school attained Technology College status and the name changed again, to Robert Manning Technology College.
+In 1999, the school attained Technology College status and the name changed again, to Robert Manning Technology College.

 Specialist school

-In January 2007 it was announced that, in recognition of its excellence, the school had been invited by the government to apply to take on a second speciality in Vocational Education, and that its application was successful.
+In January 2007, it was announced that, in recognition of its excellence, the school had been invited by the government to apply to take on a second speciality in Vocational Education, and that its application was successful.
 Due to the school's new speciality, the Governors decided to change the name once more, to the Robert Manning College.

 Academy

-Due to a successful application, as of the 2011-2012 academic year, Robert Manning is an academy.
-In recognition of this, the school's name was changed to Bourne Academy.
+Following a successful application, Robert Manning Technology College converted to academy status on 1 January 2012, becoming Bourne Academy.